marijnh/Eloquent-JavaScript/04_data.md

 Back to the weresquirrel.
 A set of daily log entries can be represented as an array.
-But the entries do not consist of just a number or a string—each entry needs to store a list of activities and a Boolean value that indicates whether Jacques turned into a squirrel.
+But the entries do not consist of just a number or a string—each entry needs to store a list of activities and a Boolean value that indicates whether Jacques turned into a squirrel or not.
 Ideally, we would like to group these together into a single value and then put those grouped values into an array of log entries.

-{{index syntax, property, "curly braces", "{} (object)"}}o
+{{index syntax, property, "curly braces", "{} (object)"}}

 Values of the type _((object))_ are arbitrary collections of properties.
 One way to create an object is by using curly brace